 The material forms crystals when frozen.

-- Has a Eutectic Point or multiple eutectic pts
+- Has a eutectic point or multiple eutectic points

 - Fast freezing creates small crystals which are hard to dry

 - Annealing can help form bigger crystals

 Multi-component mixtures which do not crystallize and do not have a eutectic point.
 They turn into a ‘glass.’

 - For amorphous materials, freeze drying needs to be performed below the glass transition temperature